St. Jude Family of Websites

 Deciphering epigenetic and transcriptional mechanisms of cancer through the lens of pediatric brain tumors

 Pediatric brain tumors are the leading cause of cancer-associated death in children.
 Understanding the origins and mechanisms of these diseases is central to developing new treatment approaches.
-Our lab is interested in interrogating the epigenetic and transcriptional landscape of pediatric brain tumors and translating these findings into clinical evaluation.
+Our lab is interested in interrogating the epigenetic and transcriptional landscape of pediatric brain tumors and translating these findings into the clinic.
 We hope to improve our understanding of general principles of cancer, while creating rational and effective solutions for our patient populations.

 Stephen Mack, PhD